boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 This option shows when you add more than one measure field to the Value(s).

-By toggle off the `Use Default Palette,` you can customize the proportion series segments' colors by clicking the colored squares.
+By toggling off the `Use Default Palette`, you can customize the colors of the proportion series segments by clicking the colored squares.

 ![Series color palette window](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/series-color-palette-window.png)